-- All required core curriculum as required by the Manchester University Pharmacy Program - Two elective didactic courses: - o PHRM 463 Research Techniques in Pharmaceutical Sciences (2 credit hours; Spring P2) - PHRM 482 Independent Research (3 credit hours; Fall or Spring P3) This is approximately a 6-9-hour commitment each week, between lab and homework. (the research must be pharmaceutical sciences laboratory-based) - The following APPE rotation - Research Elective (4 credit hours, 4-week APPE rotation) - A laboratory research project and poster presentation at a local, regional, or national meeting. - The project will be identified by the course coordinators or by student suggestion and coordinator approval during the Fall P3 semester.
-Students may work in groups at the discretion of the research mentor. - Participants will be assigned a course coordinator to serve as their mentor.
-This individual will guide them through the research project experience during the P3 and P4 year and be responsible for mentoring and assessing successful completion of the project. - The project must be submitted for dissemination as a podium or poster presentation at a local, regional and/or national conference OR to a peer-reviewed scientific publication. - Attendance at the workshop session. - Workshop topics will vary based upon needs of track participants - Students should be prepared to attend workshops that may occur outside normal business hours (i.e., during evenings or weekends).
+- All required core curriculum as required by the Manchester University Pharmacy Program - One elective didactic course: - PHRM 482 Independent Research (3 credit hours minimum).
+These credits can be taken in a single semester or over the course of multiple semesters.
+Note that each credit hour requires 2-3 hours of work per week.
+The research must be pharmaceutical sciences based. - The following APPE rotation - Research Elective (4 credit hours, 4-week APPE rotation) - A research project and poster presentation at a local, regional, or national meeting. - The project will be identified by the course coordinators or by student suggestion and coordinator approval. - Participants will be assigned a pharmaceutical sciences faculty member to serve as their research mentor.
+This individual will guide them through the research project experience during the entirety of the track and will be responsible for mentoring and assessing successful completion of the project. - The project must be submitted for dissemination as a podium or poster presentation at a local, regional and/or national conference. - Attendance at the workshop session. - Workshop topics will vary based upon needs of track participants - Students should be prepared to attend workshops that may occur outside normal business hours (i.e., during evenings or weekends).